Jake Odorizzi erratic in season debut, and Twins bullpen falters again in 9-6 loss to Royals

 The righthander returned to a depleted rotation, his sore back healed and his arm strong enough for 75 pitches, manager Rocco Baldelli figured.
 That was supposed to cover more than three innings, but Odorizzi’s command was haywire from the first batter: With his eighth pitch of the at-bat, Odorizzi plunked Whit Merrifield.

-Cody Stashak didn’t have any better luck with the suddenly hot Royals.
+Cody Stashak didn’t have any better luck.
 Merrifield greeted him with a single, Soler unleashed a mammoth home run 30 feet beyond the center field wall, and Perez followed with a shot of his own, completing Kansas City’s six-run inning.

-Jorge Alcala pitched two shutout innings, striking out three, but the Royals added another run off Sean Poppen in the seventh that was a contrast to all the home-run trots.
-Shortstop Adalberto Mondesi beat out an infield hit to second base, then stole second and third bases before scoring on a pitch in the dirt that bounced wildly past catcher Mitch Garver.